cfss-fa20/hw01/README.md

 # Emily Young - HW01
-###### *Below I will practice using RMarkdown by writing a biography of myself*
+###### *Below I will practice using RMarkdown by writing a biography about myself*
 ***
 ### An Introduction to Emily
 Hello and thank you for reading my introduction!
 My name is Emily Young and I am a 4^th^ year in the College double majoring in **Political Science** and **Public Policy** with a specialization in education policy.
 While I have always been interested in learning how to code, the process of actually doing so has seemed incredibly daunting.
-But, I'm taking the leap and trying to learn now.
+However, I'm taking the leap and trying to learn now.

 In terms of academic interests, I am really interested in the inequities present in our education